 Whalley CE Primary School delivers a fun, relevant, stimulating and challenging curriculum for each and every child that attends our school.
 Our curriculum is organised to ensure that we provide children with all of the statutory requirements as set out by The National Curriculum (2014) as well as tailoring our curriculum to ensure that it is personalised and very well-suited to the needs of the children in our school.
 As a basis we follow the curriculum produced by Lancashire Professional Development Service.
-These materials are copyright and so cannot be published on the website but the themes and curriculum overviews for each class are available on the class pages.
+These materials are copyright and so cannot be published on the website but the themes and curriculum overviews for each class are available on the links below.

 The Early Year’s Foundation Stage (EYFS) sets the statutory standards for the learning, development and care of children from birth to 5 years old.